Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/waterfall.md

 ```

 For each hole, we compute the difference between the actual score and the par (a value of -2,
-for example, indicates ).
-We then set the entire array of differences, with an additional None
+for example, is a "birdie" in golf jargon: two hits under par).
+We then set the entire array of
-value, to the dataset used by the chart, associated with the key "Diff".<br/>
+differences, with an additional None value, to the dataset used by the chart, associated with the
+key "Diff".<br/>
 This array will be the value represented by our chart, showing, for each hole, the score relative
 to the par.
 To indicate how to represent this array, we must add to the *data* dataset the *measure*: